blue2609/kaplan_repository/RebuildApplication/Rebuild_Conda_Env/README.md

 Now, suppose there's another situation where the user wants to :

-- Install mamba and conda WITHOUT having to download the latest mamba installers
+- Install mamba and conda WITHOUT having to download the latest mamba installer
 - Create the virtual environments and install applications specified inside each YAML file in `virtual_envs/YAML`and use the default conda/mamba package installation mechanism **(to ensure that all packages are installed)**.
 - Save all resulting PowerShell run scripts to `"C:\Users\Admin\Desktop\run_cmd_dir"`
 - Publish all the applications defined in `publish_apps/*.json` JSON files as remote apps